WGBH-MLA/keystrokelabeler/README.md

 ## Usage

-### Starting and restarting
+### Labeling project setup

-The labeler requires a collection of image files and an index.
-Your collection of image files should be in a directory called `images` which is in the same directory as the HTML, JavaScript, and CSS files from this repository.
-The index is in a file called `img_arr_init.js`, which can be created by the `getstills` module.
+The labeler requires a **collection of image files** and an **index**.
+Your collection of image files should be in a directory called `images` which must be located in the same directory as the HTML, JavaScript, and CSS files from this repository.
+The index must be in a file called `img_arr_init.js`, which can be created by the `getstills` Python module.

 For details on file organization and data structures, consult `labeler_data_readme.md`.